-Over the years I have been working with Strat Plus guitars.
-Not being content with a stock model, I have enjoyed experimenting with custom wiring modifications—thus creating new sounds and looks.
-These modified Plus guitars have become popular by many musicians, both pro and home pickers.
+Over the years I have been working with Strat Plus guitars I have ventured out to build a number of custom one-off models.
+Some are based on the Strat Plus/ Ultra motif, others use DX Fender necks married to high-end Warmoth bodies, all, of course, with pickups and wiring configurations you rarely see on a guitar—anywhere.
+In the last couple years I ventured out and started building my own XHEFRI boutique guitars.
+I have a few samples below.
+I have enjoyed experimenting with custom wiring modifications—thus creating new sounds and looks.
+These custom guitars have become popular by many musicians, both pro and home pickers alike.
 I have more in the shop right now that will be posted on this site very soon.
 Be watching for them!
+This is only a small sample of my custom work!

 This is a 1997 Natural Ash Fender Plus Deluxe that has been modified with two DiMarzio Classic Humbuckers pickups with a Chrome Dome Lace Sensor pickup in between.
 The neck pickup is a (DP-194) and the bridge is a (DP-195).
 These Chrome covered humbuckers are designed to give that true to life, vintage 1950's PAF humbucking sound.
 They use DiMarzio's special "Airbucker" technology that retains the presence and attack that chrome covers often take away from a pickup.
 The bridge pickup is slightly fatter and hotter, while the neck has more presence and attack.
 This delivers a really cool Les Paul/PRS sound from a Stratocaster!
 The guitar really screams!